HarrisonSmith99/Railsbank-Developer-Docs/source/includes/_onboarding_endusers.md

   - This endpoint allows you to onboard an enduser (your customer) who is an individual.
   - Endpoint: `POST "https://playlive.railsbank.com/v1/customer/endusers"`
   - Make sure, at a minimum, to include the name and full address of the user to ensure they are not blocked by compliance.
-  - Check out the `enduser_meta` field which allows you to add customer fields to the enduser.
+  - Check out the `enduser_meta` field which allows you to add custom fields to the enduser.
+### The Individual Enduser Object
 | Attribute                                                            | Description |
 |:---------------------------------------------------------------------|:------|
 | `person` <br> _object_, required (for individuals)                   | Information about individual |